-As the school year begins for your child with a disability, review his or her Individualized Education Program (IEP) and ensure that it is correct and that it accurately reflects your child’s needs.
+It may be time to review your child’s Individualized Education Program (IEP) and ensure that it is correct and that it accurately reflects your child’s needs.
 If you have not received a copy of the IEP, contact your district immediately.
 The law requires that your child have the IEP in place at the beginning of the year and you should have a copy.

 The IEP represents the centerpiece of the Individuals with Disabilities Education Act (IDEA) and is an important record.
 The IEP documents your child’s need for special education services and formalizes the school district’s plan to provide a free appropriate public education that will meet your child’s needs in the least restrictive environment possible.
 The United States Supreme Court has recently clarified that this plan must be appropriately ambitious for your child’s unique needs.

 If upon review, you believe that the IEP is inappropriate, has incorrect or outdated information or lists the wrong program, you may request changes to the IEP.
 To do so, you should contact your case manager in writing to list the changes and why you believe they are necessary.
 Write a clear and professional letter.
 If the changes are minor, the CSE may agree to amend the IEP without a meeting if you sign consent.
 However, the CSE cannot agree to substantive changes, such as a change of placement, without a meeting.

 What if the CSE does not agree with your changes?
 Some CSE chairs will not agree to minor changes, as the IEP represents a school district document that reflects CSE consensus.
 You may request a CSE meeting.
 If the CSE will not agree to your changes, even after a meeting, you should write a formal letter indicating your disagreement and your requested changes and ask that it be appended to the IEP.
 You may also file for due process as described below.